-- Received: The transaction was received by the service. - Processing: The transaction is currently being processed.

-- Pending: Processing of the documents has not begun, but is scheduled. - Approved: The submission has been approved or certified if it needs approval.
-However, the documents have not been delivered to the receiver yet. - Processed: The request/submission has been processed. - Completed: The transaction has completed, no further action will be taken on the request/submission. - Failed: The transaction has failed, no further action will be taken on the request/submission.
-The requester should resubmit. - Cancelled: The transaction has been cancelled by the originator of the request. - Unknown: The status of the transaction cannot be determined.
+- Processing: The transaction is currently being processed. - Pending: Processing of the documents has not begun, and is either scheduled to be processed at a later time or is awaiting approval. - Approved: The submission has been approved or certified if it needs approval.
+However, the documents have not been delivered to the receiver yet. - Processed: The request/submission has been processed at the node.
+However, any payload associated with the transaction has yet to be delivered to the final recipient, usually a backend process. - Completed: The transaction has completed, no further action will be taken on the request/submission. - Failed: The transaction has failed, no further action will be taken on the request/submission.
+The requester should reinitiate the transaction after the problem is fixed. - Cancelled: The transaction has been cancelled by the node administrator or an approver. - Unknown: The status of the transaction cannot be determined at this time.